 Goodbye, dull grammar lectures!
-Teaching English online is generally very dynamic, especially with kids, although this doesn’t exempt adult classes.
-Online companies provide the curriculum, the warm-up activities and lessons, which are shown through a series of instructional slides that you’ll guide your student through, and feedback forms, so all you have to do is log in, teach, and have fun!
-If you are teaching kids, you can also play your own warm-up games and make lessons more fun by using props such as flashcards, puppets, and stuffed toys.
+Teaching English online is generally very dynamic — especially with kids, although this doesn’t exempt adult classes.
+Online companies provide the curriculum, the warm-up activities, and lessons, which are shown through a series of instructional slides that you’ll guide your student through, and feedback forms, so all you have to do is log in, teach, and have fun!
+You can also play your own warm-up games and make lessons more fun by using props such as flashcards, puppets, and stuffed toys.

 What’s a typical schedule with an online company?

 There is no typical schedule when teaching online since each teacher sets his or her own availability.
-However, as many online teaching companies are Asia-based, teachers who work with these companies may need to align their schedules to correspond with high-demand tutoring times in places like Beijing.
+However, as many online teaching companies are in different time zones from yours, teachers who work with companies may need to align their schedules to correspond with high-demand tutoring times overseas.

-That said, organizing your online teaching times when working for companies is generally not a hassle.
-Classes are usually booked in 25, 30, or one-hour blocks, depending on the company, and you can decide how much break time you want in between classes.
+That said, organizing your online teaching times when working with companies is generally not a hassle.
+Classes are usually booked in 25-minute, 30-minute, or one-hour blocks, depending on the company, and you can decide how much break time you want in between classes.

 How much will you earn tutoring with a company?

-Pros and cons of teaching English for a company
+Pros and cons of teaching English with a company

 Teach English online as a freelancer

 Not keen on having bosses?
 Do you fancy running your own online English business?
-If one of these is your case, working as an independent teacher is perfect for you!
-You have two types of jobs to choose from if you want to work for yourself:
+If yes, then working as an independent teacher is perfect for you!
+You have two types of jobs to choose from if you want to work for yourself.

 Advertising yourself as a tutor via a teacher marketplace

-Online teaching marketplaces like iTalki, Preply, and Verbling help English tutors be seen by potential students.
+Online teaching marketplaces like Preply and Verbling help English tutors get seen by potential students.
 On their platforms, you simply set up your profile, set your own rates and schedule, and advertise your classes to the many students that are searching the platform for the right tutor.
 These marketplaces earn a fee (usually a percentage of every class you teach) for providing you with marketing, directing you to students, and even handling financial transactions.

 Starting your own online tutoring business as a teacherpreneur